futtta/ao_critcss_aas/readme.txt

 = 1.10.0 =

-* create path-based rules for pages by default
+* improvement: create path-based rules for pages by default
-* recheck invalid API key during the daily maintenance to avoid it getting stuck
+* bugfix: recheck invalid API key during the daily maintenance to avoid it getting stuck
+* bugfix: don't strip slashes in generated CCSS
+* update to latest version of the "persist admin notice dismissal" framework library

 = 1.9.0 =